amitmukh/sagemaker-operators/README.md

-This repository contains code and config files supporting SageMaker Operator Workshop
+This repository contains code and config files supporting SageMaker Operator demo. and credit goes to shashankprasanna

 ### Amazon SageMaker Operators for Kubernetes and how to use it:
 Amazon SageMaker Operators for Kubernetes is implemented as a custom resource in Kubernetes and enables Kubernetes to invoke Amazon SageMaker functionality.
 Below, I’ll provide step-by-step instructions for implementing each of these use cases: